- Quinnipiac women’s basketball eliminated by No. 1 UConn in NCAA Tournament

 NH Police Union votes "no confidence" in Esserman prior to his QU arrival

 Former New Haven police chief Dean Esserman stepped down from his post on Sept.
 7 following disciplinary leave, which started in July and transitioned to paid sick leave on August 16.
-His resignation was a mutual agreement between Esserman and New Haven Mayor Toni Harp, according to NBC Connecticut.
+His resignation was a mutual agreement between Esserman and New Haven Mayor Toni Harp.

 As of Monday morning, Esserman is now an employee of Quinnipiac University working in the Public Safety Department, according to a statement by Vice President for Public Affairs Lynn Bushnell.

 “Dean Esserman came aboard [Monday] as a senior professional-in-residence for emergency management response,” Bushnell said in a statement.

 Beginning on July 25 of this year, Esserman took paid leave of absence amid allegations of conduct “unbecoming of a public official,” according to a statement by New Haven Mayor Toni Harp.
 This stemmed from reports of Esserman berating a waitress at Archie Moore’s Restaurant in New Haven, according to an article by NBC Connecticut.

 On July 7, the New Haven Police Union voted “no confidence” in Chief Esserman with the vote being 170-42 of those present.
 The union’s vice president said they held the vote due to Esserman’s conduct, behavior and history.
 Prior to Esserman’s stint in New Haven, he left a position in Providence, Rhode Island, following a “no confidence” vote there, as well, according to NBC Connecticut.

 Junior political science major Murphy Siegel thinks the university went about this decision without considering the public relations repercussions.

 “I just find it incredible that QU, who has so many PR issues each year, whether it be greek life, racial issues or otherwise, would think that this would be overlooked,” Siegel said.